What is population monitoring?

 Who can help?

 You can!
-Anyone who sees a sees a seahorse in the wild.
+Anyone who sees a seahorse in the wild.
 You don’t need to be a scuba diver or a scientist to become a population monitor.
 It is possible to find and count seahorses while snorkelling or walking along the shore at low tide as well.

 How do I get involved?